lisabobrova/numerical-methods-labs/README.md

 ## Context

-These notebooks were completed as part of university coursework in numerical methods.
+These notebooks were completed as part of university coursework in numerical mathematics.